shakeelrao/shakeelrao.github.io/about.md

 title: About
 ---

->The laws of nature are but the mathematical thoughts of God.
+>The laws of nature are but the mathematical thoughts of God.<br>
 >--Euclid

 My name is Shakeel and I am a 3rd year CS student at the University of Waterloo.